8th Grade, Harford Day School

-Mario Nandalal, age 12, is a seventh grade student at Harford Day School in Bel Air.
+Mario Nandalal, age 13, is an eighth grade student at Harford Day School in Bel Air.
 He is also a member of the We Cancerve Movement, Inc’s all-youth board of advisors, where he has served as project leader on several projects since 2015.
 Among his leadership roles are: project leader of Books & Buddies (2016-2018), Eggstra Special Easter Collections at Harford Day School (2014-2018) and Fountain Green Elementary School (2016-2018), and co-project leader on La Magnifique Boutique Open House 2017 and Goals for Grace 2018.
 Mario also served as a Camp Happy junior camp counselor since 2016.

 Mario has supported community service events and helped others alongside his family since he was very young.
 The earliest activities he remembers are mostly helping with church-based activities at Mountain Christian Church and St. Francis de Sales Church.
 He collected and donated items for the Harford County Human Society with his younger cousins and friends, and helps regularly with a number of LASOS activities, especially during their summer camp.
 He’s also volunteered at the Hosanna House, and helped with church-based activities at Mountain Christian Church, especially the EpiCenter and St. Francis de Sales Church in Abingdon.
 He also frequently volunteers at the Sharing Table at the Prince of Peace Catholic Church in Edgewood.